 Over the Ice

-During the winter months on Antarctica, Adelie penguins migrate north where they live on large platforms of ice and have better access to food.
-During the warmer summer months, they head south to coastal beaches, looking for ice‑free ground where they can build their nests.
+During winter months on Antarctica, Adelie penguins migrate north.
+They make their homes on large platforms of ice.
+During summer months, the penguins move south to coastal beaches.
+They look for ice‑free land where they build nests.

 To make these trips, penguins follow the sun.
 But in winter, the sun is hard to find.
 So, penguins follow the expanding ice that “grows” over the ocean during the cold winter.
 They live at the edge of this ice.

 Adelie penguins can migrate up to 17,600 kilometers (10,900 miles).

 Adelie penguins lay their eggs on land in summer.